andressiri/alkemy-full-stack/README.md

   ## Code arrangement

   The code is arranged in files and directories taking in consideration the separation of concerns the most possible.
 In that way files try to be the more consice they can be and take care of just one action if possible, even giving as result really short files, like some controllers at the backend directory.
-But some of them must group many actions to encapsulate a functionality or a logic, even if it results in a really large file, like the state management slices.
+But some of them must group many actions to encapsulate a functionality or a logic, even if it results in a really large file, like the states management slices.
 With that said, most of the structure and directories names at frontend follow what is given by using "create-react-app" and "react-redux" package that includes Redux Toolkit.

 </details>